06c00306-614f-4b6a-89c0-9f495ffba9a5/Arch-Linux-Documentation/README.md

 ### About This Guide

-This comprehensive guide covers the complete process of installing and configuring Arch Linux with a professional approach, prioritizing:
+This guide covers the complete process of installing and configuring Arch Linux with a professional approach, prioritizing:

 - **Clarity**: Precise, unambiguous instructions
 - **Efficiency**: Optimized procedures without unnecessary steps